 Ahmad Nabaz devotes a lot of attention to the situation of women in his paintings, collages, graphics and performances.
 According to the artist, the Middle East turns into a great prison for them.
 When in Kurdistan women can perform professionally, socially, politically, dress according to their own will, in many other Middle East countries their identity and right to stand out is taken away.
 They are objectified and expected to wear a tight black coat, limit contact with society, and hide at home.
 Women become - so often visible in Nabaz's works - a "black spot".

-The exhibition will be on display in the medieval ICC Cellars until November 3, 2019.
+The exhibition was on display in the medieval ICC Cellars until November 3, 2019.
 Free entrance.